rgklab/StructuredNNs/README.md

 ```

 ## Setup

-To use StrNN in your project, clone this repository and run `pip install -e .` from the project root to install any required dependencies.
+StrNN can be installed using `pip install strnn`.

+The flow experiments in the paper can be reproduced using `torch==2.0.1` with cuda version 11.7.

 ## Quick Start